God of War (2018 video game): Plot

-Many years after defeating the Olympian gods, Kratos lives with his son Atreus in the realm of Midgard and is often abrasive and passive aggressive towards him.
-After cremating the body of Faye, Kratos is confronted by a stranger with godly powers.
+Many years after defeating the Olympian gods, Kratos has been living with his wife Faye and their son Atreus in Midgard.
+Soon after Faye dies, Kratos cremates her body, and is confronted by a stranger with godly powers.
 The two battle and Kratos seemingly kills the stranger, after which Kratos and Atreus begin their journey to honor Faye's last wish: to scatter her ashes at the highest peak in the nine realms.
-Along the way, they encounter the kindly Witch of the Woods, who recognizes Kratos as a god.

-Kratos and Atreus find their path blocked by impenetrable black mist; the Witch instructs them to travel to Alfheim and secure its magical light to extinguish the mist.
-Successful, they reach Midgard's peak and overhear a conversation between the stranger—revealed to be Baldur—his nephews, Modi and Magni, and the imprisoned Mímir.
-After they leave, Kratos and Atreus confront Mímir, who reveals the highest peak is actually in Jötunheim, but the Giants have blocked travel there.
+They encounter the Dwarves Brok and Sindri, the kindly Witch of the Woods, who recognizes Kratos's godhood, and Jörmungandr, the World Serpent.
+When their path is blocked by impenetrable black mist, the Witch instructs them to travel to Alfheim and secure its magical light to extinguish the mist.
+Successful, they reach Midgard's peak and overhear a conversation between the stranger—revealed to be Baldur—and his nephews, Modi and Magni, as well as the imprisoned Mímir.
+Mímir reveals the highest peak is actually in Jötunheim, but the Giants have blocked travel there.

 Knowing of another passage, Mímir instructs Kratos to behead him and have his head revived by the Witch of the Woods, whom, upon resurrection, he reveals to be the goddess Freya.
-Kratos' longstanding hatred of gods causes him to distrust her, but both Freya and Mímir warn him he must tell Atreus about his true nature.
+Kratos's longstanding hatred of gods causes him to distrust her, but both Freya and Mímir warn him he must tell Atreus about his true nature.
 Kratos, Atreus, and Mímir are attacked by Modi and Magni.
 After Kratos kills Magni, Modi flees but later ambushes the trio.
 Kratos fends him off, but Atreus collapses, overcome by illness due to the contradiction of a god believing himself to be mortal.
-Freya instructs Kratos to retrieve the heart of a specific troll in Helheim; however, his frost-based Leviathan Axe is useless in the icy realm.
+Freya instructs Kratos to retrieve the heart of a troll in Helheim; however, his frost-based Leviathan Axe is useless in the icy realm.
 Kratos returns home to unearth his old weapons, the fiery Blades of Chaos, and is haunted by Athena's spirit.
 After retrieving the heart, he has a haunting vision of Zeus.
 Freya revives Atreus, and Kratos tells him they are gods.
-Atreus becomes increasingly arrogant and, against Kratos' orders, murders a weakened Modi, who was beaten by Thor for not avenging Magni.
-At Midgard's peak, Kratos and Atreus are ambushed by Baldur, resulting in Jötunheim's portal being destroyed.
+Atreus becomes increasingly arrogant and, against Kratos's orders, murders a weakened Modi, who was beaten by Thor for not avenging Magni.
+At Midgard's peak, Baldur ambushes Kratos and Atreus, resulting in Jötunheim's portal being destroyed.
 Their battle descends to Týr's Temple, and the group ends up in Helheim.